Criticism of Google: Abuse of attorney-client privilege

 In March 2022, the Department of Justice and 14 state attorneys general accused Google of misusing attorney–client privilege to hide emails from subpoenas using an employee policy called 'Communicate with Care,' which instructs employees to carbon copy (CC) Google's attorneys on emails and flag them as exempt from disclosure.
 Employees are directed to add a general request for the attorney's advice even when no legal advice is needed or sought.
 Often Google's lawyers will not respond to such requests, which the Justice Department claimed shows they understand and are participating in the evasion.

 2024 Russia fine

 In 2024, the Kremlin fined Google 2.5 decillion rubles for removal of news sources.
-Kremlin spokesman Dmitry Peskov admitted he "cannot even pronounce this number" but urged "Google management to pay attention.
+Kremlin spokesman Dmitry Peskov admitted he "cannot even pronounce this number" but still urged Google management to "pay attention".

 Deletion of inactive accounts

 In May 2023, Google announced that deletion of inactive user accounts would occur starting in December 2023, citing security reasons, noting that old and unused accounts are more likely to be compromised.
 Google claimed that "Forgotten or unattended accounts often rely on old or re-used passwords that may have been compromised, have not had two factor authentication set up, and receive fewer security checks by the user", while saying that Google "has no plans to delete YouTube videos".
 The decision to delete inactive accounts has sparked some criticism and backlash.
 The cited security rationale behind such decision was ridiculed and was compared to a hypothetical scenario where a bank should be burned down if it is not secure against robbers.
 Moreover, the Anonymous hacktivist collective has protested against the decision to delete inactive accounts multiple times, describing them as "harsh" and saying that the decision will "destroy history".